Reviews You Can Rely On

 Ease of Donning

-The last thing you want is for your K9 to dread wearing a harness.
-And if the harness is uncomfortable or cumbersome to don, your dog is almost guaranteed to have an aversion to putting it on.
-Most harnesses are easy enough to slip over your dog's head, but the easiest harnesses to don have additional buckles that attach the shoulders to the chest plate or strap.
-On the opposite end of the spectrum, a couple of harnesses we tested were more awkward and cumbersome.
-Ease of Donning accounts for 25% of the total score of each harness.
+The last thing you want is for your K9 to dread wearing a harness, and if the harness is uncomfortable or cumbersome to don, your dog is almost guaranteed to have an aversion to putting it on every time they see it come out of the closet or off the coat rack.
+Most harnesses are easy enough to slip over your dog's head, but the easiest harnesses to put on have additional buckles that attach over the sides of the collar.
+Meanwhile, on the opposite end of the spectrum, a couple of harnesses we tested were more awkward and cumbersome, but most fall somewhere in the middle.

-The OneTigris X Destroyer and the Copatchy No Pull Adjustable harnesses topped our list as two of the easiest to put on your pup.
-On the OneTigris, multiple buckles where the chest and shoulder meet mean the harness can be placed on or removed from your dog without pulling it over their head.
-Additionally, oversized buckles on the extra belly strap of this rather long harness are easy to snap, which only aids in easy donning or removal.
+The OneTigris X Destroyer, Copatchy No Pull Adjustable, and PoyPet No-Pull harnesses topped our list as three of the easiest to put on your pup.
+The OneTigris has buckles on each side of the collar, so the harness can be easily put on or taken off your dog without pulling it over their head.
+Oversized buckles on the extra belly strap of this rather long harness are easy to snap, which only aids in easy donning or removal.
 While different in design, the Copatchy also does not require donning over the head.
 Instead of a chest plate or padding, it opts for a strap around the neck and another around the belly, each with unobstructed and easy-to-snap buckles.

 dog harness - oh, he hates it! rishi always dodges a harness when he sees one...